Everything in Spanish is either male or female.

 To keep you from falling into this trap, a very important step you can take is to experience and interact with these nouns in real-world situations.
 How can you do that from home?
 Through online Spanish immersion with FluentU!

 FluentU is a video-based Spanish learning site which helps you learn the language through real-world videos, such as movie trailers, commercials, news and inspiring talks.
-It does this through interactive transcripts and by turning videos into language learning lessons in FluentU’s unique “learn mode.”
+Just take a look at this very, very small sampling of the video content below.

 The Masculine in Spanish